onichandame/agimo/README.md

 </details>

-The prometheus annotations are required in order for prometheus scraper to find the agimo pods.
-It is recommended to set the scrape interval shorter(which is default to 1m) like 5s or so.
+The prometheus annotations are required in order for prometheus scraper to find the agimo pods. **It is recommended to set the scrape interval shorter than default(1m), like 5s or so.**

 ## Manual(local)